Oh, c’est malheureux, chère,C’est malheureux de t'voir,Après

 Oh, it's sad, dear,It's unfortunate to see you,After you went away.Oh, remember the good times,I was with you by the bridge,Of Bayou Pon Pon, dear.Oh, it's sad to see me,How am I even here today?I'm miserable all the time.Oh, wherever I go,Wherever I run into you,I must see you with your man.Oh, I know at this moment,You're going to regret your lies,Now that you're done with me.

 New Orleans, 1937

 While the location of Bayou Pom Pom is not known, some have speculated it's located somewhere in Lafourche parish.
 Legend has it that it lies north of Thibodaux, Louisiana near a community called Choupique.

-Also spelled "Pon Pon", Joe Falcon borrowed the general melody for his "Osson One Step" that year.
+Modified iterations of "Pon Pon" can be found in Joe Falcon's "Osson One Step" and Adam Trahan's "Waltz Of Our Little Town".
 Amede Ardoin also used it for his "Tortope d'Osrun" in 1934.
 Angelas had become a mentor for Iry Lejeune.
 Because Iry's parents had no money to buy an accordion, he used to visit Angelas' house almost every day to practice on his uncle's accordion while Angelas worked in the fields.
-And so in 1953, Iry re-recorded the tune as "Bayou Ponpon Special".
+And so in 1953, with his recording career in full swing, Iry re-recorded the tune as "Bayou Ponpon Special".

 In 1951, Jimmie Davis along with Hank Williams recorded an English version of the tune.
 Later, Austin Pitre would use some of the melody for his "High Point Two Step" and his "Janot Special".